Xero API Integration: Pricing, Scopes, Sync Boundaries

 -

 Map each number to its Xero source, and flag the gotchas early.
 Revenue and margin come from invoices and the profit-and-loss report.
 Cash comes from bank summary data.
 Receivables and payables come from the aged-report endpoints (remember: one contact at a time, so plan to reconstruct these from invoices instead).
-A cash flow figure has to be derived, because there is no endpoint for it.
-Naming these constraints in the first planning meeting saves a painful surprise later.
+A cash flow figure usually has to be derived, because the standard Accounting API reports have no cash flow endpoint (the separate Finance API does, if your app is approved for it).
+Name these constraints in the first planning meeting.

 -

 Sync to a warehouse, do not query Xero live.
-This is the step that matters most under the new pricing.
 Pull data from Xero on a controlled schedule into a small data warehouse, and have the dashboard read from the warehouse, never from Xero directly.
 Use the

-If-Modified-Sinceheader so each sync pulls only what changed since the last run.
-This keeps you inside the rate limits, minimizes egress (and therefore cost), and means a Xero outage does not take your dashboard down.
+If-Modified-Sinceheader so each sync pulls only what changed since the last run, and a Xero outage does not take your dashboard down.
 If you are storing periodic financial snapshots, a time-series store like TimescaleDB fits the shape of that data well. -

 -